nasa-gibs/gibs-api-docs/docs/api-advanced-topics.md

 #### WMTS Capabilities Definition

 A vector product's vector style file is referenced in the WMTS Capabilities document as Layer/ows:Metadata elements.
 The following snippet shows an example of how these elements will appear in the XML Capabilities response.
 Note that there are two entries listed.
 One is for the "default" *vector style* file and one for the versioned (e.g. '1.0') *vector style* file.
-This allows for the addition of future versions as enhancements are made to the GIBS vector product visualization capabilities, while retaining retaining backwards compatibility.
+This allows for the addition of future versions as enhancements to the GIBS vector product visualization capabilities, while retaining backwards compatibility.

 **WMTS Capabilities Layer Metadata**